BillionShields/AiCopilotSearchPrePrints/README.md

-# Copilot Search PrePrints
+# Ai Copilot Search PrePrints

-🚨 News: MS Copilot now has a URL query parameter for inference!
+🚨 News: MS Ai Copilot now has a URL query parameter for inference!

-# Search for free preprints of scientific papers with Microsoft's Copilot Bookmarklet.
+# Search for free preprints of scientific papers with Microsoft's Ai Copilot Bookmarklet.
+Use Artificial Intelligence to find papers.
 1. Download & Unzip
 2. Run [Install.htm](Install.htm) and follow the instructions.